nikl881/nortstack/README.md

 User stories, as an important part of the UX design, are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 In a random order a list of important user stories has been drawn up bellow:

-*	As a prospect, I want to know what kind of website I’m looking at directly when I open the webpage (at first);
+*	As a (first time) visitor of the website, I want to see directly what kind of website I’m looking at;
 *	As a prospect, I want to see clearly what kind of services Nortstack delivers.
 I’m expecting to see relevant information without searching through the website;
 *	As a IT recruiter, searching projects for clients, I want to see relevant information about services and people behind the company.
-*	As a co-owner of the company, I want to use the website as an digital business card.
+*	As a (co-)owner of the company, I want to use the website as an digital business card.
 I need the website to be in line of the corporate identity, and also be available for good use of mobile devices (responsive design);
-*	As a prospect/customer of Nortstack, I want to find some contact information about the company, i.e. email-addresses and location of the office.
+*	As a prospect/customer/visitor, I want to find some contact information about the company, i.e. email-addresses and location of the office.

 In the following link additional information concerning the UX/UI design can be found.
 This includes wireframes and mockups and basic images for the branddesign:

 https://drive.google.com/drive/folders/1PtXtJduz-PELMQiYZTIpvAgPSXKjqaYd?usp=sharing